raini-dev/raini/README.md

 ## Introduction

 Our mission is to evolve the tech industry through accessible education.
-We rely on the workshop education form with relatively small education programs.
+We rely on the workshop education form with relatively small composable educational programs.

-We strive for the best, so we heavily rely on widely adopted certifications from various fields and cover subjects that exist in the certification exams.
-This lets us elicit topics for the most important content to deliver.
-Workshops can be conducted on various topics, but each workshop MUST fully cover **at least one** block of certification related to that topic.

 ### What's a workshop